 - Killer whales are top predators in the ocean and hunt the most marine mammals in the world.

 - They have the most diverse diet but prey on specific marine animals in specific habitats i.e. in some parts of the world they hunt fishes and in some parts they hunt marine mammals but not both fishes and marine mammals.

-- It has been observed that killer whales prey about 140 different species of animals which includes 50 species of marine mammals, sharks, whales, rays, leatherback sea turtles, penguins, moose and sea birds.
+- It has been observed that killer whales prey on about 140 different species of animals which includes 50 species of marine mammals, sharks, whales, rays, leatherback sea turtles, penguins, moose, and sea birds.